Mumbai Maharashtra, India Travel Guide

 Avoid walking or cycling on heavy traffic arteries, highways, and flyovers due to danger.
 Exercise caution in poorly lit or deserted areas, notably at night.

 Mumbai features tour bus services for major attractions.
-Water transportation mainly serves leisure and excursion purposes rather than daily inner-city commuting.
+Water transportation mostly caters to leisure and excursion purposes rather than daily inner-city commuting.

 Mumbai's general public transport infrastructure is not extensively outfitted for travelers with mobility challenges.
 Many historical sites also lack full accessibility.

-Mumbai city does not present operational cable cars or funiculars as a piece of its public or tourist transportation system.
+Mumbai city does not present operational cable cars or funiculars as a bit of its public or tourist transportation system.

 A widespread water taxi system for inner-city commute is not yet fully operational in Mumbai, but discussions persist.

-The attraction of specialized transport in Mumbai lies in its boat excursions and unique guided tours, offering different perspectives.
+The attraction of specialized transport in Mumbai lies in its boat excursions and unique guided tours, offering a range of perspectives.

 Mumbai's diverse transportation options cater to various preferences, from efficient public networks to leisurely specialized tours.